AquaAuma/FishGlob_data/README.md

 - write_clean_data.R: writes the file with the clean data in the google drive, so that we don't store private data in the github repo
 - get_length_weight_coeffs.R: extract length-weights relationship coefficients for a taxa in a specific ecosystem from fishbase

-Folder **length.weight** contains the length-weight relationships extracted for surveys where weights have to be calculated from abundance at length data: NOR-BTS, GRL-DE, DATRAS
+Folder **length.weight** contains the length-weight relationships extracted for surveys where weights have to be calculated from abundance at length data: NOR-BTS, DATRAS

 Folder **metadata_docs** has a README with notes about each survey.
 This is a place to document changes in survey methods, quirks, etc. It is a growing list.
 Please add to it.